daleyhacker/Final-Project/functional.md

 ## Functional Specification

 There will be a ball that bounces back and forth on the screen.
 There will also be to players that control a bar on their side.
 When the ball hits the bar, it will bounce the other way.
 A goal is scored when the ball goes by the player's bar.
-The first person to ten wins the game.
+The first person to five wins the game.
+The program is in runpython
-Up arrow and down arrow will control player 1 and W and S will control player 2.
+Up arrow and down arrow will control the player on the right side's block and W and S will control the player on the left side's block.
+The program will respond to keyboard input so that the blocks on the sides can move.

 This document should become the functional specification of the project you are working on.